Thank you for considering an application to study Medicine at Newcastle University.

-As a prospective medical student, it's important you do some research into the medical school options available to you.
+As a prospective medical student, it is important that you do some research into the medical school options available to you to ensure that medicine is the right career path for you and that your choice of medical school fits with your learning style and ambitions.

 - meet the entry requirements